aineethitari/unit1/Project1.md

 ## Proposed Solution

 Design statement:
 I will design and make a digital ledger for a client who is Ms.Sato.
-The ledger will be about MANA which is a digital asset token used to pay for goods and sevices on Decentraland, a virtual world where users can buy, develop, and sell land.
+The ledger will be about MANA which is a digital asset token used to pay for goods and sevices on Decentraland, a virtual world where users can buy, develop, and sell land [1].
 This ledger will be constructed using the software Python.
 It will take approximately 3 weeks to make and will be evaluated according to the criteria below.

-Reference: “Decentraland Price, Chart, &amp; Supply Details - Mana Price.”
+[1] “Decentraland Price, Chart, &amp; Supply Details - Mana Price.”
 Gemini, https://www.gemini.com/prices/decentraland.

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).